Wendy Diamond

-Wendy E. Diamond is an American philanthropist, social entrepreneur, impact investor, animal welfare advocate, best-selling author, and television personality.
+Wendy E. Diamond is an American philanthropist, entrepreneur, and television personality.
 She is the founder and CEO of LDP Ventures, an investment company focused on socially responsible ventures.
-Diamond is also the founder of Women's Entrepreneurship Day Organization, a global movement to economically empower women to alleviate poverty.
-In addition, Diamond is the creator of Animal Fair Media Inc., the world’s premiere pet lifestyle media platform, bridging celebrity/pop culture with animal rescue/welfare when she learned 12 million animals were euthanized a year.
+Diamond is also the founder of the Women's Entrepreneurship Day Organization.
+Diamond is the creator of Animal Fair Media Inc., a media platform related to pets and pop culture.

 Early life and education

-Wendy E. Diamond was born in Chagrin Falls, Ohio and in 1992, graduated from Pine Manor College in Chestnut Hill, Massachusetts with an associate's degree.
+Diamond was born in Chagrin Falls, Ohio and in 1992, graduated from Pine Manor College in Chestnut Hill, Massachusetts with an associate's degree.